VishalSahu18/LeetCode-Daily-Challenge/641. Design Circular Deque/README.md

 Implement the MyCircularDeque class:

-MyCircularDeque(int k) Initializes the deque with a maximum size of k. boolean insertFront() Adds an item at the front of Deque.
-Returns true if the operation is successful, or false otherwise. boolean insertLast() Adds an item at the rear of Deque.
-Returns true if the operation is successful, or false otherwise. boolean deleteFront() Deletes an item from the front of Deque.
-Returns true if the operation is successful, or false otherwise. boolean deleteLast() Deletes an item from the rear of Deque.
-Returns true if the operation is successful, or false otherwise. int getFront() Returns the front item from the Deque.
-Returns -1 if the deque is empty. int getRear() Returns the last item from Deque.
-Returns -1 if the deque is empty. boolean isEmpty() Returns true if the deque is empty, or false otherwise. boolean isFull() Returns true if the deque is full, or false otherwise.
+MyCircularDeque(int k) Initializes the deque with a maximum size of k.<br>
+boolean insertFront() Adds an item at the front of Deque.
+Returns true if the operation is successful, or false otherwise.<br>
+boolean insertLast() Adds an item at the rear of Deque.
+Returns true if the operation is successful, or false otherwise.<br>
+boolean deleteFront() Deletes an item from the front of Deque.
+Returns true if the operation is successful, or false otherwise.<br>
+boolean deleteLast() Deletes an item from the rear of Deque.
+Returns true if the operation is successful, or false otherwise.<br>
+int getFront() Returns the front item from the Deque.
+Returns -1 if the deque is empty.<br>
+int getRear() Returns the last item from Deque.
+Returns -1 if the deque is empty.<br>
+boolean isEmpty() Returns true if the deque is empty, or false otherwise.<br>
+boolean isFull() Returns true if the deque is full, or false otherwise.<br>

 #### Example 1: